 How to celebrate Nowruz

-Around the world, there are tons of Nowruz dinners, celebrations, and festivals taking place — if you’re anything like us, you can’t wait to get in on the fun.
-If you’re headed to a Nowruz celebration (or hosting your own!), take a few minutes to brush up on your Iranian culture and practice your Persian.
+Around the world, there are tons of Nowruz dinners, celebrations, and festivals taking place, so if you’re headed to a Nowruz celebration (or hosting your own!), take a few minutes to brush up on your Iranian culture and practice your Persian.
 We love Persian because it has a beautiful, complex non-verbal language beyond the spoken word — like did you know biting your index finger or the web between your thumb and index finger is an anti-jinx, as in ‘God Forbid?’

 Nowruz table traditions